idada29/Case-Study-8---Fresh-Segments-/Ads Interest Analysis.md

   ON m.interest_id = c.interest_id;
  ```
 **If you compare this to the last question which states the cutoff of the cummulative percentage should be at 90 percent,
-that will fall just right on the 6 months, thus we will be removing -- all interest rate lower than 6 months.
+that will fall just right on the 6 months, thus we will be removing all interest rate lower than 6 months.
-It means we would be removing any information for abouT 400 customers which really is alot.**
+It means we would be removing any information for about 400 customers which really is alot.**

  | removed_rows |
 |--------------|